xk1234/tp/docs/UserGuide.md

 Format: `addc INDEX c/COMMISSION`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Quickly add commission to your contact using the addc command.
+Quickly add commission to your contact without manually calculating and editing.
 </div>

 * Adds commission to the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed contacts list.
 The index **must be a positive integer** 1, 2, 3, ...​